nithya2kp/erms_fastapi/README.md

 ## Project Approach

 This project was developed following an API-first approach using FastAPI for backend development.
 Authentication, user roles, and resource assignment were prioritized.
-While the frontend implementation is currently minimal (basic login page), it provides a foundation for full-featured dashboards to be built on top of the API.
-Due to limited hands-on experience with React, only the login functionality was implemented at this stage.
+While the frontend implementation is currently minimal (basic login page).Due to limited hands-on experience with React, only the login functionality was implemented at this stage.

 ## Core Features